fredcallaway/grade.py/README.md

+# CS1110 private grading repository

+For the development of grading scripts.

 # grade.py
 `grade.py` is a testing framework that aids in grading python assignments. `grade.py` gracefully handles exceptions and offers error carried forward support.